vidurb/ma1sd/docs/configure.md

 |  | app: info |
 | -v | app: debug |
 | -vv | app: trace |

+#### WARNING

+The setting `logging.requests` *MUST NOT* be used in production due it prints full unmasked request and response into the log and can be cause of the data leak.
+This setting can be used only to testing and debugging errors.

 ## Identity stores
 See the [Identity stores](stores/README.md) for specific configuration